mysql/mysql-router/README.txt

     doxygen Doxyfile

 The documentation will be placed in the `doc/` directory.
+For more detailed information about the code, please read the documentation rather than rely on this `README`.

 Installing